Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Benchmarking Design Methodology

-OPE methods were historically categorized into importance sampling, direct, and doubly robust methods.
-This demarcation was first introduced for contextual bandits \cite{dr}, and later to reinforcement learning \cite{sdr}.
-Some recent methods have blurred the boundary of these categories, such as Retrace($\lambda$) \cite{retrace} that uses a product of importance weights of multiple time steps for off-policy $Q$ correction, and MAGIC \cite{magic} that switches between importance weighting and direct methods.

-In this paper, we propose to regroup OPE into three similar classes of methods, but with expanded definition for each category.
-Figure \ref{fig:methods} provides an overview of OPE methods that we consider.
-The relative positioning of different methods reflects how close they are to being a pure regression-based estimator versus a pure importance sampling-based estimator.
+OPE methods were historically categorized into importance sampling methods, direct methods, or doubly robust methods.
+This demarcation was first introduced for contextual bandits \citep{dr}, and later extended to the RL setting \citep{sdr}.
+Some recent methods have blurred the boundary of these categories.
+Examples include Retrace($\lambda$) \citep{retrace} that uses a product of importance weights of multiple time steps for off-policy $Q$ correction, and MAGIC \citep{magic} that switches between importance weighting and direct methods.
+In this benchmark, we propose to group OPE into three similar classes of methods, but with expanded definition for each category: Inverse Propensity Scoring, Direct Methods, and Hybrid Methods.
+For the current benchmark, we select representative established baselines from each category.
 Appendix \ref{app:methods} contains a full description of all methods under consideration.